cqushine/cqushine.github.io/_teaching/2014-spring-teaching-1.md

 <!-- This is a description of a teaching experience.
 You can use markdown like any other post. -->

-Heading 1
+# Heading 1
+Machine Learning
 ======

-Heading 2
+# Heading 2
+Deep Learning
 ======

-Heading 3
+#Heading 3
+Programming Python
 ======